alda-lang/alda/CONTRIBUTING.md

 ## General Instructions

 - Fork the repository and make changes on your fork.
 - Test your changes and make sure everything is working.
-Please add to the unit tests whenever it is appropriate.
+Please add test cases to the unit tests whenever possible.
 - Submit a Pull Request.
 - Your Pull Request should get the Dave Yarwood Seal of Approval™ before being merged.
 (Don't worry, he's not hard to win over!)

-If you need help understanding how the code works or you have any other questions, stop by the `#development` channel in the [Alda Slack group](http://slack.alda.io) and say hi.
+If you need help understanding how something works or if you have any other questions, stop by the `#development` channel in the [Alda Slack group](http://slack.alda.io) and say hi.
 We'll be happy to help!